 Reporting Procedure.
-Any report of suspected violations shall be given, in writing, to the CEO and the Board of Directors.
+Any report of suspected violations shall be given, in writing, to the CEO.
 The CEO shall notify the person submitting the complaint that the complaint has been received within 48 hours of receipt.
-The CEO shall investigate and resolve, unless the complaint is made against the CEO in which case the Board of Directors shall assign a non-involved person to investigate a reported complaint, who must investigate and submit a report and proposed resolution to the Board of Directors within a reasonable time, not to exceed

-30 days.
-The Board of Directors shall receive the investigation report and proposed resolution and decide on the action to be taken and order execution of the action within a reasonable time, not to exceed 30 days after meeting to consider the report.
+The CEO shall investigate and resolve, unless the complaint is made against the CEO in which case the complaint shall be made to the Board of Directors who shall assign a non-involved person to investigate a reported complaint, who must investigate and submit a report and proposed resolution to the Board of Directors within a reasonable time, not to exceed 30 days.
+For complaints against the CEO, the Board of Directors shall receive the investigation report and proposed resolution and decide on the action to be taken and order execution of the action within a reasonable time, not to exceed 30 days after meeting to consider the report.